 The size of embryos and their organs is precisely controlled in each species, despite the inherent variabilities observed during morphogenesis and growth.
-The previously reported mechanism for embryo size control (Chan et al. 2019 Nature) may work only when fluid cavity expansion is substantially faster than tissue growth, as in pre-implantation embryos.
+The previously reported mechanism for embryo size control (Chan et al. 2019 Nature) works only when fluid cavity expansion is substantially faster than tissue growth, as in pre-implantation embryos.
 However, the mechanism underlying the remarkable precision in post-implantation growth remains unknown.
-Using our newly developed ex vivo culture system (Ichikawa, Zhang, Panavaite et al. 2022 Dev Cell; Bondarenko et al. bioRxiv), we will dissect the dynamic changes in cell and tissue growth.
+Using our newly developed ex vivo culture systems (Ichikawa, Zhang, Panavaite et al. 2022 Dev Cell; Bondarenko et al. bioRxiv), we will dissect the dynamic changes in cell and tissue growth.
 We aim to understand how the size of tissues and embryos are sensed, and how this feeds back into the system to control cellular growth dynamics.

 The developmental programme operates in space and time.
 While we are beginning to understand the mechanisms of spatial coordination of development within the framework of morphogenesis, little is known about how developmental progression is temporally controlled.
 Furthermore, the relationship between spatial and temporal programmes for developmental precision is yet to be explored.
-On one hand, our recent study showed a new role for temporal variability in cell cycle progression during robust embryo morphogenesis (Fabrèges, in preparation).
+On one hand, our recent study showed a new role for temporal variability in cell cycle progression during robust embryo patterning (Fabrèges, in preparation).
 On the other hand, embryo size may be adjusted by sensing the spatial dimensions of the embryo and changing cell cycle dynamics accordingly.
 We will use cell and embryo size control as a paradigm to study the coordination of developmental programmes in space and time (to be supported by ERC AdG COORDINATION, 2023-2028).